 It would be open to employers who are seeking the consent of employees to place them on furlough and therefore to accept a reduced rate of pay to also seek consent to vary benefits for the duration of the furlough.
 For example, employers could ask employees to forgo a car allowance, or to only accrue statutory holiday entitlement during the furlough and to forgo any additional contractual entitlement.
 Employers would need to weigh up the benefits of minimising these additional costs during this time versus making consent harder to obtain.

+It is possible for employers to ask for volunteers for furlough, although do be aware of the risk of getting more volunteers than you require and then having to select some and not others.
+Consider only asking for volunteers from certain parts of the business where the work is not available i.e. those who would be at greater risk of being made redundant than others.
 All other employment rights and protections still apply and therefore employers will need to ensure that they do not inadvertently trigger claims for discrimination, or less favourable treatment of part-time or fixed-term workers, when selecting employees for furlough.
-We recommend that employers rely on business justifications for identifying roles for furlough, and/or consider adopting objective selection criteria as necessary.
+We recommend that employers rely on business justifications for identifying roles for furlough, and/or consider adopting objective selection criteria (similar to how you would select an employee from a pool for redundancy) as necessary.

 This will depend on the circumstances of the case.
-If the redundancy is solely proposed because of the current situation regarding the Coronavirus, then it is likely to be unfair to make an employee redundant rather than putting them on furlough and claiming a grant from HMRC, since such action would potentially be deemed unreasonable in the circumstances.
+If the redundancy is solely proposed because of the current situation regarding the Coronavirus, then it is likely to be unfair to not at least thoroughly consider the possibility of furlough rather than making an employee redundant, since such action would potentially be deemed unreasonable in the circumstances.
 Employees can claim unfair dismissal if they have two or more years’ service.

-However, if a redundancy consultation process was ongoing prior to the onset of the Coronavirus crisis, and/or the situation is not affected by the Coronavirus, it may still be possible to fairly dismiss an employee for redundancy notwithstanding the terms of the scheme.
+However, if a redundancy consultation process was ongoing prior to the onset of the Coronavirus crisis, and/or the situation is not affected by the Coronavirus, it is very likely that it will still be possible to fairly dismiss an employee for redundancy notwithstanding the availability of the scheme.